Skip to main content

 Common signs and symptoms of burnout include:

 Burnout can also take a toll on the body physically.
-Workers experiencing burnout are 63% more likely to take a sick day and 23% more likely to visit the ER3, according to a 2020 Gallup poll.
+Workers experiencing burnout are 63% more likely to take a sick day and 23% more likely to visit the ER, according to a 2020 Gallup poll.

 Causes of First Responder Burnout